3 Steps to Better Local Search Visibility

 - Yellow Pages

-I recommend asking a few delighted customers to go to one of the listings that accepts reviews and write a few words about how they feel about you.
+I recommend asking a few delighted customers to go to one of the listings that accept reviews and write a few words about how they feel about you.
 Caution: don’t put words in their mouths and don’t try to phony up reviews yourself.
 Search engines are very conscious of the natural temptation to do that and are quite diligent about sniffing those out.